The Toronto van attack suspect warned of an ‘incel rebellion’ on Facebook hours before the attack — here’s what that means

 - Alek Minassian’s Facebook account posted about an “incel rebellion” hours before the Toronto van attack took place.

-- An “incel,” or “involuntary celibate,” usually refers to a man who lacks romantic relationships with women.
+- An “incel,” or “involuntarily celibate,” usually refers to a man who lacks romantic relationships with women.

 - The post also hailed Elliot Rodgers, a man who identified himself as “incel” before killing six people and himself.